pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ### **Exams**

 - If you did well on your homeworks and did a reasonable amound of practice problems, you should do well on the exam.

+## Conclusion:

+You can learn a *massive* amount of information from this course.
+You will have better problem solving skills, you'll be better prepared to understand theoretical topics in CS, and your logical thinking will be much more sound.
+I will admit this was a very challenging course.
+But if you spend enough time engaging with the material, you can and will get very comfortabile with it.
+Remember, if a course isn't challenging, it's probalby not increasing the value of your education.